alfred06sas/pmtb.android/README.md

 Hello Humens and not humens!

-This is a awesome app for use hyperteam pmtb in android.
+This is a awesome app for use hyperteam pmtb on android.